Azure-Samples/ms-identity-mobile-apple-swift-objc/README.md

 | [Getting Started](https://docs.microsoft.com/azure/active-directory/develop/guidedsetups/active-directory-ios)| [Library](https://github.com/AzureAD/microsoft-authentication-library-for-objc) | [API Reference](https://azuread.github.io/docs/objc/) | [Support](README.md#feedback,community-help,-and-support)
 | --- | --- | --- | --- |

-The MSAL library for iOS gives your app the ability to begin using the [Microsoft identity platform](https://aka.ms/aaddev) by supporting [Microsoft Azure Active Directory](https://azure.microsoft.com/en-us/services/active-directory/) and [Microsoft Accounts](https://account.microsoft.com) in a converged experience using industry standard OAuth2 and OpenID Connect.
+The MSAL library for iOS gives your app the ability to begin using the [Microsoft identity platform](https://aka.ms/aaddev) by supporting [Microsoft Entra ID](https://azure.microsoft.com/en-us/services/active-directory/) and [Microsoft Accounts](https://account.microsoft.com) in a converged experience using industry standard OAuth2 and OpenID Connect.
 This sample demonstrates all the normal lifecycle your application should experience, including:

 - How to get a token
 - How to refresh a token